moodle-tui/moot/README.md

 ### Interface
 To use the app, you simply need to run the executable.
+You will be presented with [lf](https://github.com/gokcehan/lf) like interface, where the middle column is the current column you are navigating in.

+### Keys
+Theys are keys and actions, that moot interface currently supports. more comming soon.
+- To move around, us the arrow keys or vim equivalents (`h`, `j`, `k`, `l`).
+- To quit, press `q`.
+- To download a file simply hover it and press enter or right arrow key.
+It will be downloaded to the location of the executable.

 ## Installing
 Currently we don't provide any prebuilt binaries, so one has to build for himself and put the final executable in [path](https://en.wikipedia.org/wiki/PATH_(variable))